liaowh0218/Undergraduate-Coursework-and-Personal-Projects/Ordinary Differential Equations/README.md

 **Textbook:** [Advanced Engineering Mathematics](https://www.amazon.com/Advanced-Engineering-Mathematics-Erwin-Kreyszig/dp/0470458364) CH 1-6 and CH 11

 ## About
 This is a bonus project in ODE.
-It is a problem about dynamic variation in temperature of tub water($T(t)$) which is affected by:
+It is a problem about dynamic variation in temperature of tub water$T(t)$ which is affected by:
 - room temperature($T_{room}$)
 - temperature of inlet water($T_{in}$)
 - initial water temperature in the tub($T_{0}$)